goel4ever/book-training-bible/README.md

 # Training Bible

-Selected training resources from the web segmented based on topic and level of difficulty
+Selected training resources from the web segmented based on topic and level of difficulty.
+I'll be adding reviews for each course as I complete them.
+This document serves as quick access to training resources as well as learn how much a training is worth spending time in.

 ##### Certification